KERNELULTRAS/LegacyIce/README.md

 ### Based on
 * IceWM
 * antiX-19
-* Now based on GTK/Xfce
+* Now based on GTK/Xfce applications

 #### Script to convert antiX to LegacyIce
 Major changes